irudym/fallout_hacker/README.md

 The algorithm shows very good results and mostly solves the puzzle in 4 turns.

-Below is histogram of solution probabilities depending of amount of tries.
+Below is histogram of solution probabilities depending on amount of tries.

 | TRY |          PROBABILITY |
 |-----|:---------------------|